 In 1973, marriage equality was unimaginable.
 In 2015, PFLAG leaders provided critical leverage for local, statewide and national wins on marriage, including a friend of the court brief to the justices of the U.S. Supreme Court in the case that won the nationwide freedom to marry.

 In 1973, hotels, health clinics, and shopkeepers regularly refused service to LGBTQ+ people.
 In 2018, PFLAG parent Debra Munn and her son Charlie took their case all the way to the Supreme Court in Charlie Craig v Masterpiece Cakeshop.
 On the steps of the Supreme Court, Debra said: “PFLAG saved our family 15 years ago.
 We wouldn’t be here without you.”

 In a culture steeped in denial about massive inequalities and the depression and hopelessness they engender, PFLAG creates tiny moments of truth and hope among people whose love for their LGBTQ family members and friends sometimes comes into conflict with established authorities in their lives—whether it be religious institutions, employers, or government actors including police, courts, or family services, educators, coaches, doctors, or extended family.

 These moments of honesty, grief, acceptance, and love propel PFLAGers through seemingly impossible dilemmas and family fractures.

-We cannot estimate the number of LGBTQ lives that have been saved through these exchanges in PFLAG meetings; we cannot count the legions of community leaders that have sprung into action.
-But just as our founder, Jeanne Manford and her family knew 45 years ago, we know that these number in the tens of thousands.
+We cannot estimate the number of LGBTQ+ lives that have been saved through these exchanges in PFLAG meetings; we cannot count the legions of community leaders that have sprung into action.
+But just as our founder, Jeanne Manford and her family knew 45 years ago, we know that the lives saved number in the tens of thousands.
 We know that seemingly “small” interactions catalyze monumental changes in our families, lives, communities, and institutions over time.
-PFLAG?

 PFLAG love and acceptance saves LGBTQ+ lives.